 Art Galleries | Birding | Beaches | Books | Cycling | Dining | Golfing | Hiking and Walking | Horseback Riding | Kayaking | Lighthouse | Pacific Ocean | Redwoods | Shopping | Tide Pooling | Whales | Wildflowers | Yoga | Zen

 West Marin is home to many well-known artists.
 Located inside our lobby and rooms you will see beautiful paintings and photographic art by area artists including Richard Blair, Kathleen Goodwin, and Birgit O'Connor.
-A sampling of local art can also be viewed in local art galleries.
+A sampling of other local artists can also be viewed in many area art galleries.

 Be sure to investigate a couple of these favorite spots: